The polarimeter vector for $\tau \rightarrow 3 \pi\nu_{\tau}$ decays: Introduction

 \section{Introduction}

 The polarimeter vector $\h$ of the $\Pgt$ lepton represents an optimal observable for the measurement of the $\Pgt$ spin orientation $\s$.
 Measurements of $\s$ allow the determination of the Weinberg angle~\cite{ALEPH:2001uca,DELPHI:1999yne,L3:1998oan,OPAL:2001brm,ATLAS:2017xuc,CMS:2023mgq} and of the $CP$ properties of the Higgs boson~\cite{ATLAS:2022akr,CMS:2021sdq}.
 The term {\em optimal} refers to the fact that $\h$ provides equal or higher sensitivity for the measurement of $\s$ compared to alternative observables~\cite{Davier:1992nw}.
+The polarimeter vector is a function of the momenta of the particles produced in the $\Pgt$ decay and needs to be computed in the restframe of the $\Pgt$ lepton.

+While the charged decay products of the $\Pgt$ are typically reconstructed with high efficiency and purity, the reconstruction of the neutral decay products is experimentally more challenging.
+The reconstruction of the hadronic $\Pgt$ decay mode further requires the classification of individual charged and neutral particles as either resulting from the hadronic $\Pgt$ decay or not, which constitutes a non-trivial task, in particular at the LHC.
+See Refs.~\cite{Behnke:2013lya,Tran:2015nxa,ATLAS:2015boj,Xu:2017lgs,CMS-DP-2020-041,CMS:2022prd,Giagu:2022gmq,ATLAS:2022aip} for recent results on the $\Pgt$ decay mode reconstruction.
+The computation of the $\Pgt$ lepton restframe requires the reconstruction of the neutrino produced in the $\Pgt$ decay.
+The use of energy and momentum conservation allows for a direct reconstruction of the neutrino momentum in electron--positron collisions~\cite{Altakach:2022ywa,Ehataht:2023zzt}, while more sophisticated methods are in use at the LHC~\cite{Elagin:2010aw,Bianchini:2016yrt,Sauerland:1358627,Cherepanov:2018npf}.

-The polarimeter vector is a function of the momenta of the particles produced in the $\Pgt$ decay.
-It has also been demonstrated that all hadronic decay channels of the $\Pgt$ lepton provide the same optimal sensitivity, referred to as {\em $\Pgt$ spin analyzing power}, provided that the momentum of the $\Pgt$ lepton is known and all mesons produced in the $\Pgt$ decay are reconstructed and measured with negligible experimental resolution~\cite{Kuhn:1995nn}.
+It has been demonstrated~\cite{Kuhn:1995nn} that all hadronic decay channels of the $\Pgt$ lepton provide the same optimal sensitivity, referred to as {\em $\Pgt$ spin analyzing power}, provided that the momentum of the $\Pgt$ lepton is known and all mesons produced in the $\Pgt$ decay are reconstructed and measured with negligible experimental resolution.
 The spin analyzing power of leptonic $\Pgt$ decays is limited to about $40\%$ relative to the sensitivity of hadronic $\Pgt$ decays~\cite{Davier:1992nw}.

 Expressions for the $\Pgt$ polarimeter vector for the decay channels $\Pgtm \to \Pgpm\Pgngt$ and $\Pgtm \to \Pgpm\Pgpz\Pgngt$ are given in Ref.~\cite{Jadach:1990mz}.
 In this paper, we describe an algorithm for computing the polarimeter vector for the decay channels $\Pgtm \to \Pgpm\Pgpp\Pgpm\Pgngt$ and $\Pgtm \to \Pgpm\Pgpz\Pgpz\Pgngt$.
 Both decay channels proceed predominantly through an intermediate $\Pai$ resonance and are related by isospin symmetry.
 We collectively refer to both channels as $\Pgt \to 3 \Pgp\Pgngt$ decays.
 Corresponding expressions for $\Pgtp$ decays can be obtained via charge conjugation.
 The computation of $\h$ proceeds in two steps.
 The first step is specific to the decay channels $\Pgtm \to \Pgpm\Pgpp\Pgpm\Pgngt$ and $\Pgtm \to \Pgpm\Pgpz\Pgpz\Pgngt$.
 It pertains to the computation of the hadronic current and is detailed in Section~\ref{sec:HadronicCurrent}.
 The second step is identical for all hadronic $\Pgt$ decays and is described in Section~\ref{sec:PolarimeterVector}.
 We conclude the paper with a summary in Section~\ref{sec:Summary}. \ifx\ver\verPreprint The code of the algorithm presented in this paper is available at Ref.~\cite{christian_veelken_2023_8113344}. \fi